renancostab/XPdfSharp/README.md

  * Print PDF to PNG files

 ## Roadmap: ##
- * Other tools related to xPDF such as pdftohtml and pdftopng.
+ * Other tools related to xPDF such as pdftohtml

  ## Quick Example ##
  ```C#